The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 - Killing Eve, BBC One, 9.15pm (and BBC iPlayer)

-- The Better of RHS Chelsea Flower Present: Individuals’s Selection, BBC One, 5.50pm
+- The Better of RHS Chelsea Flower Present: Folks’s Selection, BBC One, 5.50pm

 - Dragons’ Den: Best Ever Pitches, BBC Two, 8.15pm